36. Principal Investigator Responsibilities

 For exempt research, investigators must ensure prospective participants are given enough information to make an informed decision about whether or not to participate, and must specify that participation is voluntary.

-For non-exempt research unless the IRB approves a waiver of informed consent, PIs must ensure that informed consent is obtained from all participants in accordance with §46.116 and as approved by the IRB.
+For non-exempt research, unless the IRB approves a waiver or alteration of informed consent or the project is excluded from the requirements for informed consent under the University's IRB-Flexibility policy, PIs must ensure that informed consent is obtained from all participants in accordance with §46.116 and as approved by the IRB.

-For non-exempt research, unless waived by the IRB, PIs must ensure that consent is documented to the extent required by §46.117 and as approved by the IRB.
+For non-exempt research, unless waived by the IRB (or excluded under the University's IRB-Flexibility policy), PIs must ensure that consent is documented to the extent required by §46.117 and as approved by the IRB.

 PIs must ensure each subject is given a copy of the informed consent document or information sheet, unless the requirement for a written consent document or information sheet is not part of IRB approval.